 A change made to the terms of the notes pursuant to the collective action clause may give rise to a deemed taxable exchange for U.S. federal income tax purposes upon which gain or loss is realized if the modified note differs materially either in kind or extent from the original note (a "significant modification").
 Such gain or loss would be measured by the difference between the principal amount (or fair market value in certain circumstances) of the note after the modification and the holder's tax basis in such note before the modification.
+A deemed exchange may also result in the "new" notes being treated as having been issued with original issue discount or premium, each discussed in more detail below.
 A modification of a note that is not a significant modification does not create a deemed exchange for U.S. federal income tax purposes.
-Under applicable U.S. Treasury regulations, the modification of a note is a significant modification if, based on all of the facts and circumstances and taking into account all modifications of the note collectively (other than modifications that are subject to special rules), the legal rights or obligations that are altered and the degree to which they are altered is "economically significant."
-The applicable U.S. Treasury regulations also provide specific rules to determine whether certain modifications, such as a change in the timing of payments, are significant.
+Under applicable Treasury Regulations, the modification of a note is a significant modification if, based on all of the facts and circumstances and taking into account all modifications of the note collectively (other than modifications that are subject to special rules), the legal rights or obligations that are altered and the degree to which they are altered is "economically significant."
+The applicable Treasury Regulations also provide specific rules to determine whether certain modifications, such as a change in the timing of payments, are significant.